Julius Erving: Virginia Squires (1971–1973)

-Although NBA rules at the time did not allow teams to draft players who were fewer than four years removed from high school, the ABA instituted a “hardship” rule that would allow players to leave college early.
+Although NBA rules at the time did not allow teams to draft players who were fewer than four years removed from high school, the ABA instituted a "hardship" rule that would allow players to leave college early.
 Erving took advantage of the rule change and left Massachusetts after his junior year to sign a four-year contract worth $500,000 spread over seven years with the Virginia Squires.
-However, the Squires were forced to forfeit their first round pick in the 1972 ABA draft in order for the ABA to allow this move on their end, later being one of four ABA teams to relinquish their first round draft pick rights during that year's draft period.
+However, the Squires were forced to forfeit their first-round pick in the 1972 ABA draft in order for the ABA to allow this move on their end, later being one of four ABA teams to relinquish their first-round draft pick rights during that year's draft period.

 Erving quickly established himself as a force and gained a reputation for hard and ruthless dunking.
 He scored 27.3 points per game as a rookie, was selected to the All-ABA Second Team, made the ABA All-Rookie Team, led the ABA in offensive rebounds and finished second to Artis Gilmore for the ABA Rookie of the Year Award.
 He led the Squires into the Eastern Division Finals, where they lost to the Rick Barry-led New York Nets in seven games.
-The Nets would eventually go to the finals, losing to the star-studded Indiana Pacers team.
+The Nets went to the finals, losing to the star-studded Indiana Pacers team.